Back To Search Results

 Etiology

-Falls are the most common mechanism of injury followed by motor vehicle collisions and burns.
-According to the Centers for Disease Control and Prevention (CDC), in 2014 alone, older Americans experienced 29 million falls causing seven million injuries and costing an estimated $31 billion in annual Medicare costs.
-Determination of the cause of the fall is an important element of the care plan for each patient.
-It is important to determine if the fall was the result of an isolated mechanical process or a result of a systemic condition that could put the patient at risk for additional falls.
-Factors that must be considered include the patient’s functional status prior to the fall, location and circumstances of the fall.
-[1][2]
+Falls are the most common mechanism of injury in older adults, followed by motor vehicle accidents and burns.
+According to the United States Centers for Disease Control and Prevention (CDC), in 2014 alone, older Americans experienced 29 million falls, causing 7 million injuries, costing an estimated $31 billion in annual Medicare costsDetermining the cause of the fall is an important element of the care plan for each patient, as the fall may result from an isolated mechanical process or a systemic condition that puts the patient at risk for additional falls.
+When assessing these patients, the patient’s functional status before the fall, along with the location and circumstances of the fall, should be considered.[2][3]
+Even if a reliable mechanical cause of the fall can be established, a complete medical evaluation should be considered to evaluate for a pathological condition that caused the fall.
+Occult anemia, electrolyte abnormalities, and disorders of glucose metabolism should be considered.[4]

 Epidemiology

-Trauma is the fifth leading cause of death in the elderly population and accounts for up to 25% of all trauma admissions nationally.
-Special considerations include multiple comorbidities, polypharmacy, decreased functional reserve, and increased morbidity and mortality, compared to younger adults.
-[4][5]
+Trauma is the fifth leading cause of death in older adults and accounts for up to 25% of all trauma admissions nationally.
+Those aged 65 and older are more prone to traumatic injuries due to factors such as decreased bone density, slower reflexes, and a higher prevalence of comorbidities.
+Special considerations include polypharmacy, decreased functional reserve, and increased morbidity and mortality compared to younger adults.[5][6]
+Mortality from traumatic injuries increases after age 70 when adjusting for injury severity score.
+Prehospital trauma triage criteria specific to older adults improve the identification of those needing trauma center care.

 Pathophysiology